carab/Prof-Sylve/README.md

 ## Features

-- [x] Pokémon can be marked as "collected".
+- [x] Pokémon can be marked as "collected" (not all of them are really captured!).
 - [x] Pokémon can be tagged with a color.
 You can rename a color to match your specific needs, such as "to evolve", "to breed" or "to capture in XY".
 - [x] Pokémons listed in grids to replicate in-game boxes.
 - [x] Simple list with filters (collected, not collected, by tag).